ABOUTTownship Cooperative Planning Association

 A Short History of TCPA

-TCPA or Township Cooperative Planning Association is currently comprised of 12 member townships and two associate member townships in Olmsted County, Minnesota.
+TCPA or Township Cooperative Planning Association is currently comprised of 13 member townships and one associate member township in Olmsted County, Minnesota.

-Formed in May of 1997 by six of the 12 townships, TCPA provides a central office and depository of information that all member townships and their elected officials may access to assist them in the day-to-day operation of their Townships.
+Formed in May of 1997 by six of the 13 townships, TCPA provides a central office and depository of information that all member townships and their elected officials may access to assist them in the day-to-day operation of their townships.

 TCPA staff handles all daily activity, including, but not limited to; applications for zoning, conditional use permits and variances, the subdivision and platting of agricultural and development land as well as the issuance of all building permits.

-How is TCPA Different Than County Administered Zoning?
+How is TCPA Different from County Administered Zoning?

 Each Township Planning Commission acts in an advisory role to the Township Board of Supervisors.
 And unlike the Board Supervisors – who are elected officials – Planning Commission members are appointed by the Board.